inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

     The tool is now being used across world to coordinate OSM mapping efforts.
     It is available at `tasks.hotosm.org <http://tasks.hotosm.org/>`_

-Hazard Layers used in this Course
+Hazard Layers used in Practical
 ---------------------------------

 ===========  ================  ===============  ==================  ======================  ===============